-The Timeline is played from left to right; clips to the left are played first.
-Clips can be placed on top of each other in the Timeline.
-For video clips, only the top-most clip will be visible, covering up the clips below it.
+Clips can also be stacked on top of each other.
+Be aware that if visual clips are stacked, the top clip will cover the bottom clip.
 Stacked audio clips, however, do not cover each other up; they will play simultaneously and will all be heard playing at the same time.

 To use the Clip Trimmer:

-- Right-click the clip from the Timeline and select “Show Clip Trimmer” from the pop-up.
+Right-click the clip in the Timeline and select “Show Clip Trimmer” from the pop-up.
 A black bar with the clip in it will appear at the top of the Timeline.

-- Click-and-drag the portion within the start- and endpoints to change which portion of the clip is visible.
+Click-and-drag the portion that’s between the start and end points to change which portion of the clip is visible.

-Split clips to cut a clip into smaller pieces.
-Split clips can be moved around the Timeline independently of each other.
+Splitting can be used to divide a clip into multiple clips, which can be edited and moved independently of each other.

-Depending on the selected iMovie preferences, picture clips added to the Timeline may have the Ken Burns effect applied to them automatically.
-The Ken Burns effect, named after the famous documentarian, is a slow zoom-and-pan over a picture.
-See the Ken Burns Effect section for instructions on how to edit the effect.
+By default, photo clips in the Timeline have a duration of 4 seconds.
+Lengthen/shorten photo clips by adjusting their start and end points.
+Depending on the selected iMovie preferences, photo clips added to the Timeline may have the Ken Burns effect applied to them automatically.
+The Ken Burns effect, named after the famous documentarian, is a slow zoom-and-pan over a photo.

 Spacebar: play and pause.